-Involvement in adoption projects gave groups legitimacy enabling them to acquire further support from other actors and external bodies:
+Involvement in adoption projects gave groups legitimacy enabling them to acquire further support from actors in the network and other external bodies:

 "I think it gives you leverage in that you have a relationship with ScotRail, that you are not coming as 'Mr Angry' out of left field.
 You have an established relationship where you can make suggestions (and demands), and you are seen as reasonable people, rather than rabid activists" (NM).